remarkablemark/remarkablemark.github.io/_posts/2021/2021-08-01-expectations-of-my-directs.md

 ## Direct

 I want my directs to be **honest** and **transparent** with me.
-I want my directs to share their motivations and goals with me.
-I want to know what makes them happy and what makes them sad.
+I want them to share their goals and aspirations with me.
+I want to know what makes them happy, what makes them sad, and what makes them tick.

 Accordingly, I want to be told what _I need to hear_ rather than what _I want to hear_.
 When things are going well, tell me.
 When things aren't going well, tell me.
-If my directs are willing to be vulnerable and share their issues with me, I can make their issues my problem and find ways to solve them.
+If my directs are willing to be vulnerable and share their issues with me, I can make their issues _my_ problem and find ways to solve them.

 I'm not perfect and I can't guarantee that I can solve every problem that comes my way, but calling them out and creating awareness will help me understand their perspectives.

-Lastly, I want my directs to have the **courage** to tell me when I'm doing a bad job.
-Being able to give good [feedback]({% post_url 2022/2022-05-01-how-to-give-feedback %}) is another trait I look for in people.
+Lastly, I want my directs to have the **courage** to tell me when I'm not doing a good job.
+Being able to give solid [feedback]({% post_url 2022/2022-05-01-how-to-give-feedback %}) is another trait I look for in people.

 ## Committed